 Evaluations that tell you whether free resources on the internet are based on scientific researchGot It, Hide this

-The clear liquid diet clears your stomach, intestines, and digestive system.
+The clear liquid diet clears your stomach and intestines.
 It is often prescribed by doctors before or after a medical procedure, or if you are experiencing digestive problems.
 Water, broth, gelatin, coffee, carbonated beverages, and fruit juices without pulp are acceptable in this diet.
 If you have diabetes, this diet may be risky for you.
 The clear liquid diet should only be short-term, as it does not provide enough calories or nutrients.

 clear liquid diet, digestive problems

 Is this information reliable, based on scientific research?